suposk/aspnet-security-api-sample/README.md

 ## Sample project V3.0

-Sample project V3.0 creates a more Advanced version of the V2.0 UI, which can be directly used as a tool for investigation purposes by analysts, It demonstrates using Microsoft Graph Security API to:
+Sample project V3.0 creates a more Advanced version of the V2.0 UI, which uses an angular server and can be directly used as a tool for investigation purposes by analysts, It demonstrates using Microsoft Graph Security API to:

-	• Create security actions and retrieve them
+	• Create security actions (Eg: Block IP) and retrieve them
 	• Provides capability to do advanced filtering on the UI for alerts, secure score, security actions and subscriptions
 	    > In addition to functionality of V2.0 (listed below)
 	• Build and submit queries to retrieve alerts